Milan-Jobanputra/Login-Registration-System-in-PHP/README.md

 Now Centralize your database connection code and reuse it in multiple files, you can create a separate PHP file for the database connection and then include or require that file in other files where you need the database connection.

 Remember to replace the placeholders (your_server_name, your_username, your_password, your_database) with your actual database credentials.

+Next create register.php file for regiter users and save value in to the db.